Aktuell Rapport

-Aktuell Rapport is a pornographic magazine published in Sweden, and also sold in a Norwegian edition.
+Aktuell Rapport was a pornographic magazine published in Sweden, and also sold in a Norwegian edition.
 Published by Tre-mag Sweden AB of Stockholm, and printed in Austria, it also contains a significant amount of non-pornographic features.

 History

 Aktuell Rapport was first published as Rapport 76 in Norway in 1976 by Leif Hagen, and prominently featured a mail-order catalogue for his company L. Hagen Import.
 From initially being a monthly publication, it progressed to weekly publication during the 1980s, before assuming the current bi-weekly frequency.

 The current editor is Lau Larsen.
 The magazine was edited from 2000 to 2003 by Stein-Erik Mattsson.

 Aktuell Rapport had a circulation of around 25,000 copies in Norway in 2007.